"Tutela has taken shape out of our life journey"

 For us, the Tutela project was born as a result of this journey - ten years on from this first visit.
 It is an expression of what we have discovered along the way and is shaped by many of our experiences over this time."

-“We got married in 2002 and held down some very normal lives in Bath, England; rented a cozy flat in a middleclass suburb of the city and held down some average post-grad jobs (Jonny managing educational statistics - yawn - and Becky a newly qualified teacher).
-To add some spice to our routines, we signed up with our local Social Services (as it was then) to offer respite to foster-parents for children in care.
+“We got married in 2002 in Bath, England; rented a cozy flat in a middleclass suburb and held down some fairly average post-grad jobs.
+To add some spice to our lives, we signed up with the local Social Services department to offer respite to foster-parents for children in care.
 Holidays and day trips with these children were a big part of our calendar year.

 Zimpeto Children's Centre is a lively, chaotic home to over 250 children.
-We had only intended to volunteer for one year, but ended up staying for seven!
+We had only intended to volunteer for one year, but once we got involved, we found it hard to leave.
+A one-off gap year actually turned into seven years of ongoing voluntary work.
 During our time there, we fulfilled multiple roles; Jonny became the finance director and Becky delivered various key admin duties.
 However, one of the most memorable things we did was oversee the running of a dormitory of 30 boys, aged 9 - 12yrs.
 It was a hugely rewarding experience in the sense that we were able to provide many practical improvements to the children's lives.

 The contrast of raising a family whilst living at the Orphanage